What's True About The Myth About Squarespace SEO: A Review

 No, I'm going to review the most important areas where Squarespace has real SEO problems.
 I'm also going to put these problems in perspective so you can get as clear-eyed a view as possible.

-Let's get this out of the way.
-It's true that there's no Squarespace SEO plugin like Yoast in Wordpress.
-But what is an SEO plugin?
+So this is a feature, not a bug.
+But anyway, what is an SEO plugin?
 It's really just a checklist that helps you do what you need to do for search engine optimization purposes.
-That Squarespace doesn't have its own Yoast speaks to both its strengths and its weaknesses.
+That Squarespace doesn't have its own Yoast points up both its strengths and its weaknesses.

 With Squarespace, there is no such checklist built-in partly because a lot of the work has already been done for you.
 You don't have to worry about getting an SSL certificate, generating a sitemap, dealing with the robots.txt file, or implementing a CDN, among other technical tasks.
 Squarespace has that stuff taken care of.
 Social media integration is easy and intuitive.
 Sites are mobile responsive out of the box, though sometimes CSS (code) is needed to get them to really look right on mobile or tablets.
 It's in taking away the need to worry about these things that Squarespace really shines, including for SEO.
 It's Squarespace's main virtue.

-It makes sense to utilize any number of well-written Squarespace SEO guides out there, such as the one by Style Factory, and follow their recommendations closely.
+It makes sense to utilize any number of well-written guides out there and follow their recommendations closely.
 The most important elements will be site and page titles, meta descriptions, URLs, appropriate H1-H3 headlines, body copy, and alt text.
 Headlines can be a problem (as we will see) but these are the most important elements of on-page SEO and there's no reason why a competent Squarepace user can't implement them fairly well with a sufficient amount of patience and attention to detail.
 Of course, there is also the broader problem of information architecture (the page structure of the site).
 There are also off-page elements like setting up Google Search Console properly and registering your sitemap, not to mention getting backlinks.
 And of course, you won't be able to do any of this without decent keyword research.
 Content strategy is a whole other ballgame that has little to do with Squarespace itself as a platform.

 Now let's move on to areas where Squarespace does present you with roadblocks.